License #: 493010450

 Substitute Teacher

-Morah Jordana has lived in Sebastopol for a little over 3 years.
+Morah Jordana has lived in Sebastopol for a little over 4 years.
 She has worked in a variety of settings for over 30 years with infant through kindergarten children.
 Jordana holds a Master's Degree in early Childhood Special Education and is an infant massage instructor.
-She enjoys traveling and learning about various cultures, cooking - especially with young children, and volunteering to clean up beaches, replanting native plants, and helping wildlife.
+She enjoys traveling and learning about various cultures, cooking - especially with young children, volunteering to clean up beaches, replanting native plants, and helping wildlife.

 Kaiya Shepard